microsoft/AddingSpeechToBots/JFK-Example/README.md

     <img src="../Assets/create-model.png">

-    This operation can take a significant amount of time, so perhaps let it run overnight.
+    Creating a custom voice model can take a significant amount of time, so perhaps let it run overnight.
 You can train a custom speech model at the same time (see next section).

 1. After the new custom voice has been created, click **Deploy** next to the new voice in the Models page to create a new endpoint.